Browse by Medical Category

 Patient and Sibling Groups

-Thrive will be running summer and after school groups for children who have epilepsy and for siblings of children with the disorder.
-Leigh Horne Mebel, MSW, LICSW will be in charge of running the groups.
+Thrive has after school groups for our patients with epilepsy and for the siblings of our patients children.
+Leigh Horne Mebel, MSW, LICSW is in charge of running the groups.
 Ms. Mebel is one of the Thrive program founders and has extensive experience with pediatric epilepsy and with individual and group therapies.

-Thrive will be creating webinars to provide in-depth information about epilepsy, the cognitive, learning and psychosocial issues often associated with the disorder, educational challenges and solutions.
-The first Webinar will be on August 10th at 7pm and will provide an overview of epilepsy-related issues.
-The Webinar can be viewed live or at a later time by checking the Thrive webpage.
+Thrive is continually creating webinars to provide information about epilepsy, the cognitive, learning and psychosocial issues often associated with the disorder, educational challenges and solutions.
+All webinars are available for viewing on our Thrive website.
+Current and planned webinars include the following:

 Epilepsy is a neurological condition involving the brain that makes people more susceptible to having seizures.